Azure/azure-rest-api-specs/documentation/ci-fix.md

             - However, during a (private or public) preview cycle, a new preview API contract does not have to be backwards compatible with the previous preview API contract although it must still be backwards compatible with the latest GA API contract.
             - The cross version breaking change linter rules checks for this by comparing the new swagger with the latest GA swagger.
 If there is no latest GA swagger, then the latest preview if it > 1 year old.
 If nether a GA or preview > 1 year old exists, then the swagger is considered good.

-### adding label on PR automatically
+### Adding label on PR automatically

 The breaking change check has two types of violations: one is breaking change in the same version but not breaking change in a new version, the other is breaking change even in a new version.
-For the former, a label 'NewApiVersionRequired' will be added automatically; For the latter , a label 'BreakingChangeReviewRequired' will be added automatically.
+For the former, a label 'NewApiVersionRequired' will be added automatically; For the latter, a label 'BreakingChangeReviewRequired' will be added automatically.
 Adding each label will trigger a github comment with guildance on how to fix.

-### run locally
+### Run locally

 run oad locally (the breaking change is reported by oad tool):
 ```